zalyoung/gitlab-handbook/content/handbook/support/workflows/test_env.md

 **Warning:** You may also have access to the `gitlab-internal` and `gitlab-support` GCP projects.
 You should use GitLab Sandbox Cloud instead of creating new resources in these projects like `gitlab-internal` or `gitlab-support`.

-We also have a `support-openshift` project created for the purpose of creating OpenShift clusters for testing the [GitLab Operator](https://gitlab.com/gitlab-org/cloud-native/gitlab-operator) and [GitLab Runner Operator](https://gitlab.com/gitlab-org/gl-openshift/gitlab-runner-operator).
-Reach out to your Support Team colleagues in the [#support-testing Slack Channel](https://gitlab.slack.com/archives/C0167JB9E02) for more details on using this project for shared OpenShift testing.

 **Note:** Please remember to shut down or delete any resources that you are no longer using.